JuliaLang/julia/doc/manual/packages.rst

     @!windows
     @unix @!osx

-The first condition applies to any system but Windows and the second condition applies to any UNIX besides OS X.
+The first condition applies to any system but Windows and the second condition applies to any UNIX system besides OS X.